yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 add-migration AddCategoryToDb via the PM Console- , The new migration file will be empty because it hasn’t been added to the Application DB Context

-Update this and note the added using statement, re-run the add-migration, but i get error that The name 'AddCategoryToDb' is used by an existing migration, so i deleted already existed and and add that migration again, review the changes to the AddCategoryToDb (resolve the duplication error that will occur).
+Update this and note the added using statement, re-run the add-migration, but i get error that The name 'AddCategoryToDb' is used by an existing migration, so i deleted already existed and add that migration again, review the changes to the AddCategoryToDb (resolve the duplication error that will occur).

 Update the database, confirm the new Categories table via the SQL SOE and push commits to GitHub.